rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 ## Summary

-We have looked at Fastlane as a powerful free tool for automating our mobile app build and release processes, and GitHub Actions as a good CICD system that can integrate with Fastlane to trigger our pipelines automatically and in a secure environment.
-Also it is a very easy way for turning our spare Macs into build servers.
+We have gone through an example of Fastlane as a powerful free tool for automating our mobile app build and release processes, and GitHub Actions as a good CICD system that can integrate with Fastlane to trigger our pipelines automatically and in a secure environment.
+We have also see an easy way for turning our spare Macs into build servers.

-You can find complete working examples in our Open Source boilerplate projects, [ios-base](https://github.com/rootstrap/ios-base) and [react-native-base](https://github.com/rootstrap/react-native-base).
+You can find complete working examples in our Open Source boilerplate projects, [iOS Base](https://github.com/rootstrap/ios-base) and [React Native Base](https://github.com/rootstrap/react-native-base).

-All these cover just a couple of the many use cases you can apply these tools for -we highly recommed you to go through their extensive documentation sites.
+All these cover just a couple of the many use cases you can apply these tools for -we highly recommend you to go through their extensive documentation sites.

 Stay tuned for the follow-up article, where we build a similar workflow for an Android project!